o-t-w/blog/src/content/blog/styling-scrollbars.md

 description: How to style scrollbars... and the question of whether you should.
 ---

-It’s been possible to style scrollbars for many years but only in a [non-standard way](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-scrollbar) that’s supported in Chrome, Edge and Safari, but not Firefox.
+It’s been possible to style scrollbars for many years but only in a [non-standard way](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-scrollbar).
+This is supported in Chrome, Edge and Safari, but not Firefox.
 This makes use of a large amount of CSS pseudo-elements:

 - `::-webkit-scrollbar`
 - `::-webkit-scrollbar-button`